 At that stage the tadpoles were almost black and resembled those of Bufo americanus, the common toad.
 Curious as to what they would mature into, we decided to let them be.
 We began leaving scraps of lettuce leaves from harvest in the water for them, as there was no vegetation or algae for them to feed on.

 Surprisingly, we noticed there were no depredations by Backswimmers (family Notonectidae).
 In the past, I have seen them virtually exterminate toad egg cluster hatch-outs, attacking one after another, and sucking them dry in no time.

 By July 3, the tadpoles had begun to come to the surface to gulp air, so their lungs were now functioning.
 Their growth was rapid, going from comma-sized to an inch long.
 Their bellies have begun to swell noticeably, becoming opalescent (from the internal growth of legs?).

 The females seem to be laying eggs at intervals, because by July 17 there were several broods of differing sizes.
 The oldest have now sprouted legs.

 As soon as the legs became visible, the body shrunk, so that the half frog/half tadpole was slimmer and shorter than the tadpoles.
-The first frogs (13) were noted and they were definitely Hyla cinerea.
-They are approximately an inch long and can sit comfortably on a penny.
+The first frogs (13) were approximately an inch long and can sit comfortably on a penny.
+I had assumed they were the Green Tree Frog due to my identification of the two specimens I had seen earlier as adults.
 Yet the pattern of egg-laying seemed to fit the squirrel tree frog, Hyla squirrella, more than Hyla Cinerea, which I’ve read lays masses of eggs at once.
 Yet the squirrel tree is also a southeastern species.

 It was noticed on July 23 that while the younger tadpoles seem to be exclusively vegetarian, the ones with legs and tails were observed nibbling at drowned insects.